Burke, Wills, King and Yandruwandha National Heritage Place: Early Exploration in the centre of Australia

 South Australia and Queensland both made submissions to the Colonial Office to have the land incorporated into their territory or alternatively divided between them.
 Victoria was a small colony which had expanded to its territorial limits, and with no adjacent unclaimed land looked to the north to fulfil its ambitions.
 The gold rush of the 1850s had enabled Victoria to amass a substantial wealth that led to the creation of numerous scientific and cultural societies such as the Royal Society of Victoria.
-The mystery of Australia's centre was at odds with Victoria's new sense of cultural and scientific sophistication.
-Victorian hubris refused to let the mystery remain unsolved and the Royal Society of Victoria set about filling in the blanks on the map of Australia by organising an expedition which would cross the continent from south to north.
+The mystery of Australia's center was at odds with Victoria's new sense of cultural and scientific sophistication.
+Victorian hubris refused to let the mystery remain unsolved and the Royal Society of Victoria set about filling in the blanks on the map of Australia by organizing an expedition which would cross the continent from south to north.

-The race to discover the centre of Australia and claim the northern land was between South Australia and Victoria.
+The race to discover the center of Australia and claim the northern land was between South Australia and Victoria.
 The South Australian government offered a reward of £2,000 for the first successful crossing to the north coast of Australia.
-In March 1860 John McDouall Stuart set out from Chambers Creek and travelled north past the Mound Springs system and passed through the MacDonnell Range which he named after the then Governor of South Australia.
+In March, 1860, John McDouall Stuart set out from Chambers Creek and travelled north past the Mound Springs system and passed through the MacDonnell Range which he named after the then Governor of South Australia.
 Stuart and his party arrived at Tennant Creek in June 1860 but were pushed back by the hostile environment.

 In 1861 Stuart and his party of ten men and forty-seven horses attempted a second crossing of the continent, well aware that Burke and Wills had already set off from Victoria with the same goal in mind.
 Stuart was again turned back and returned to Adelaide suffering blindness.
 Stuart recovered and within the month launched another expedition.
 On 24 July 1862 Stuart and his party reached the north coast of Australia at the Arafura Sea.
 Stuart had discovered a route from south to north.
 His expedition had enormous implications for both South Australia and Australia.
 Stuart retired soon after and returned to England but his years of exploration caught up with him and he died three years later.